xypeng9903/k-diffusion-inverse-problems/README.md

 ## Additional Results with Latent Variance
 ### Discrete Cosine Transform
 We provide additonal experimental results (Appendix D.5) for demonstrating that the proposed method has the potential for generalizing to correlated (non-diagonal) posterior covariance.
-To reproduce the results based on learned Discrete Cosine Transform (DCT) variance, from the [link](https://drive.google.com/file/d/1YsM-QhEc0TwJHe2q22Zkd_Y7fL1UswGj/view?usp=drive_link), download the FFHQ checkpoint "ffhq_dct.pth" and paste it to "../model_zoo".
+To reproduce the results based on learned Discrete Cosine Transform (DCT) variance, from the [link](https://drive.google.com/file/d/1YsM-QhEc0TwJHe2q22Zkd_Y7fL1UswGj/view?usp=drive_link), download the FFHQ checkpoint ```ffhq_dct.pth``` and paste it to ```../model_zoo```.

 For reproducing results on FFHQ dataset in Table 5, run
 ```bash